neil-edelman/boxes/readme.md

 Mostly independent `C89` data structure headers that use compile-time polymorphism to generate lightweight and statically type-safe containers.
 The documented parameters in each project are pre-processor macros.
+All the public functions are documented in `doc/<box>.md`.

 ## License ##